Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 source ~/nix.sh
 ```

+This sourcing can be safely added to your personnal shell initialisazion script (for example ```~/.bashrc```).

-You can check changes typing :
+You can check the changes into your environment:

 ```bash
 env | grep nix